-All Variante Heaters are equipped with a built in flue venter fan which prevents the re combustion circulation of products, consequently an external draught diverter, barometric damper, or anti spillage system must not be installed.
-Such devices are unnecessary on the VRABD range of heaters.
+All Variante Heaters are equipped with a built in flue venter fan which prevents the re-circulation of combustion products, consequently an external draught diverter, barometric damper, or anti spillage system must not be installed.
+Such devices are unnecessary on the BVA/C range of heaters.

-Horizontal flue installations: Distance from heater connection to terminal must not exceed the following lengthVRABD 75-145 8 Metres in overall length.
+Horizontal flue installations:

+Distance from heater connection to terminal must not exceed the following length-